PureVPN Review 2022: Improved Enough to be Recommended

 Speed – How Fast Is PureVPN?

 PureVPN managed to offer outstanding download and upload speeds during my testing.
-I mean, I was seriously blown away by the results.
-With my 100 Mbps office internet connection, I managed to squeeze up to over 90 Mbps download speeds.
+With my 100 Mbps office internet connection, I managed to squeeze up to 90 Mbps download speeds.

 |Server location||Download speed||Upload speed||Pings|